hyecheol123/UWMadison_CS540_Su20_P02/README.md

   ```
   - Use [recurrsive private helper method]()
   - Test for implementation of [training function]() and understanding of Depth First Search
+- **Q6**
+  Enter the maximum depth of this tree.
+The root is at depth 0.
+For example, if you only have "if ..., else ...", you should enter 1.
+  - Test for implementation of [recurrsive private helper method]() perviously used